ZijianF/KindaHot/ProjectDocument.md

 ## User Interface

 Zijian: Implemented the starting menu, menu after death, and meny after achieving the goal.
 Also implemented the cross hair showing up while aiming.
-The starting menu, "death menu", and "win meny" lets the player make their decision after triggered certain state of the game.
+The starting menu, "death menu", and "win menu" lets the player make their decision after triggered certain state of the game.
 For example, when the main character dies, player can choose either try again or quit back to the main menu.
 Cross hair only shows up when player hold right click to aim.
 It gives the players a better idea of exactly where the bullets will go and therefore enhance the controll of the game.